yinanfang/DBD_Capital/README.md

 An elegant full-stack project with Node.js backend, HTML5 website and iOS app

+## About
+This is was originally a full stack project for my personal blog site.
+However, I added DBD Capital as a subtask into this project because my parents are "in need of" a reporting system for pushing status of the stock accounts that they are trading for their clients.
+This is basically a fancy iPad version of Excel with a login system.
+The system is well sucured because the iOS app has only read ability and authentication is secured by JSON Web Token(JWT).
+I am trying to apply all the skills that I have ever learned in this project.
+Also, I'm building a highly re-usable iOS [libraries](https://github.com/yinanfang/GoldenCompass#to-dos) that I can easily use for future project.

 ## Progress
 - [ ] iOS app
 - [ ] Node backend